-Our Sirona 3D Cone Beam Cephelometric scanner allows Dr. Petersen to visualize a three-dimensional image of your mouth and skull for predictable accuracy and success of your implant(s).
-This innovative technology helps Dr. Petersen locate all major structures in the area such as the entire upper & lower jaws, sinuses, nose, nerves and other structures nearly eliminating the complications our field has seen in the past.
+Our Sirona 3D Cone Beam Cephelometric scanner allows Dr. Petersen and Dr. Burlingame to visualize a three-dimensional image of your mouth and skull for predictable accuracy and success of your implant(s).
+This innovative technology helps Drs.
+Petersen and Burlingame locate all major structures in the area such as the entire upper & lower jaws, sinuses, nose, nerves and other structures nearly eliminating the complications our field has seen in the past.
 This technology also reduces radiation exposure by up to 80% when compared to traditional film-based systems.

 Omni Cam Digital Scanner

 Forget messy impressions.
-Dr. Petersen takes a digital scan of your mouth for fabrication of a surgical guide to ensure the predictable accuracy of your implant(s).
+Drs.
+Petersen and Burlingame takes a digital scan of your mouth for fabrication of a surgical guide to ensure the predictable accuracy of your implant(s).